public-transport/vbb-hafas/README.md

 ```

+## Transfer information for journeys

+`vbb-hafas` will try to add transfer information from [`vbb-change-positions`](https://github.com/juliuste/vbb-change-positions) if you pass `transferInfo: true` as an option.

+If it identifies a known transfer, the previous leg will have a `arrivalPosition` and the next leg will have a `departurePosition`, indicating the optimal transfer between both platforms.
+Check out the markup in [`vbb-change-positions`](https://github.com/juliuste/vbb-change-positions) for more details.

 ## Contributing

 If you **have a question**, **found a bug** or want to **propose a feature**, have a look at [the issues page](https://github.com/derhuerst/vbb-hafas/issues).